 It can become easy to tune out tough parts of a conversation or to even zone-out if we feel ourselves losing interest in what the other is saying.
 These things happen; however, the aftereffect of not being able to maintain full awareness during difficult conversations can make itself known in very negative ways.
 If you feel yourself drifting during a discussion, try mentally repeating the words of your counterpart in your head.
 Learn to avoid distractions; if your environment is too noisy, don’t be afraid to move the conversation elsewhere.
 Maintain open body language to show your willingness to participate.
 Lastly, challenge yourself to provide feedback or ask clarifying questions during lulls in conversation – this will further demonstrate that you are actively listening.

 Dive Into Sensitive Topics

 Discussing sensitive topics is usually challenging for everyone involved.
 For some of us, we find ourselves participating in these conversations because of the demands of our job.
 Educators may have a hard time engaging in certain topics with parents or even breaching certain subjects with their students.
 It’s important to set boundaries in difficult conversations; understand what you’re comfortable with discussing and what you are not comfortable discussing.
 Your counterpart may not recognize your discomfort, so don’t be afraid to calmly state: “I respect your view, but this conversation is uncomfortable.
 Could we change the subject or pick this up at another time?”
-Identify the purpose of the discussion and keep the conversation as focused as possible.
+Identify social conversations and the purpose of the discussions to keep them as focused as possible.
 For subject matter that is unavoidable, find simple and non-threatening ways to approach these topics; if possible, do research beforehand and commit yourself to learning the appropriate terms relevant to these discussions.